syifaqq29/KOVOS/README.md

    - `/admin/vendor`
    - `/user/vendor`

-⚠️ If the `vendor` folder is missing, the system will NOT run.
+If the `vendor` folder is missing, the system will NOT run!

 ## Step 2: Database Configuration
 - Open `config.php`